 - Who is it for?

 This helps clarify the goal and purpose of your work.
-You want a clear through-line from where you are to what you’re aiming.
-Let this guide you.
+You want a clear through-line from where you are to what you’re aiming for.
+Let this guide you (this is especially helpful for college students with ADHD).

 The key is to begin here.
 If you don't, you can waste your time and energy on things that don't count.
 Which is painful and disappointing.